On the structure of finitely generated subgroups of branch groups: Preliminaries on branch groups

 for all $w\in X^*$, and let $\Grig=\langle a,b,c,d \rangle$ be the subgroup of $\Aut(X^*)$ generated by $a,b,c,d$.
 This group is known as the \emph{Grigorchuk group} (or \emph{the first Grigorchuk group}).
 One can check that $\Grig$ is a self-replicating regular branch group over the subgroup $K=\langle [a,b] \rangle_\Grig$, where $\langle [a,b] \rangle_\Grig$ denotes the normal closure in $\Grig$ of the subgroup generated by $[a,b]=aba^{-1}b^{-1}$.
 A proof of this fact, as well as a general introduction on $\Grig$, can be found for example in~\cite{delaHarpe00}. \end{example}

 \begin{example}[GGS groups] Let $d\geq2$ be an integer and let $X=\{0,\dots,d-1\}$.
-Let $E=(e_0,\dots,e_{p-2})$ be a vector in $(\Z/d\Z)^{d-1}$.
+Let $E=(e_0,\dots,e_{d-2})$ be a vector in $(\Z/d\Z)^{d-1}$.
 Let $a, b\in \Aut(X^*)$ be the automorphisms defined by

 for all $w\in X^*$, and let $G=G_E=\langle a,b \rangle$ be the subgroup of $\Aut(X^*)$ generated by $a$ and $b$.
 These groups are known as the \emph{GGS-groups}, which stands for Grigorchuk-Gupta-Sidki.
-One can check that $G$ is a self-replicating group~\cite[Lemma 4.2]{UriaAlbizuri16}.
-If $E$ is not a constant vector and $d=p^r$ for some odd prime $p$, then $G$ is regular branch over the subgroup $\gamma_3(G)=\langle[G',G] \rangle$~\cite{DDFAG23}.
-Finally, we have the following criterion: if $d=p$ is prime, then $G$ is torsion if and only if $\sum_{i=0}^{d-2}e_i=0 \pmod p$~\cite{Vovkivsky98}. \end{example}
+If $d$ is prime, then $G$ is a self-replicating group~\cite[Lemma 4.2]{UriaAlbizuri16}, and if furthermore $E$ is not a constant vector, then $G$ is a regular branch group over the subgroup $\gamma_3(G)=\langle[G',G] \rangle$~\cite[Lemma 3.2]{FAZR14}.
+Additionally, still under the assumption that $d$ is prime, $G$ is torsion if and only if $\sum_{i=0}^{d-2}e_i=0 \pmod d$~\cite{Vovkivsky98}.
+Some of these results have been generalised to the case where $d$ is the power of an odd prime, but as the statements are more complicated in this case, we refer the interested reader to~\cite{DDFAG23} for a full account. \end{example}

 Notice that if $G$ is a regular branch group over $K$, then $\rist_K(1)$ contains a finite index subgroup isomorphic to $K^{|X|}$, where each isomorphic copy of $K$ in this direct product lives in the rigid stabiliser of the corresponding element of $X$.
-It turns out that if $G$ is a regular branch over some $K$, then it must actually be regular branch over a finite index subgroup $L$ such that $\rist_L(1)$ is isomorphic to $L^{|X|}$, as the next proposition shows.
+It turns out that if $G$ is self-replicating and regular branch over some $K$, then it must actually be regular branch over a finite index subgroup $L$ such that $\rist_L(1)$ is isomorphic to $L^{|X|}$, as the next proposition shows.